harisabdullah71988/encryption-as-a-service/README.md

-# AES256 Encryption Service API
+# Encryption As A Service

 A simple Flask-based API that provides AES256 encryption services with key versioning and secure storage.